 Seminar Leaders’ Social Media Feeds are Alarming — And Extreme In Their Own Words. . .
 Warning: Profanity.
 Several outside seminar leaders have not been properly vetted, considering the controversial and inappropriate nature of some of their social media accounts: i.e., certain speakers advocate for resistance against the police, suggest books like “Conspiracy to Riot in Furtherance of Terrorism,” and refer to the police as “animals.”
 Strong anti-jewish comments are found in the work of some two speakers.

 No Diversity and No Solutions

-There is no diversity of thought or real solutions offered on how to improve race relations or the lives of African Americans (e.g., school choice, changing federal tax and welfare policy that penalizes marriage, constructively getting to inner city kids before the gangs do, etc.) Analysis of Seminar Day Panels
+There is no diversity of thought or real solutions offered on how to improve race relations or the lives of African Americans (e.g., school choice, changing federal tax and welfare policy that penalizes marriage, constructively getting to inner city kids before the gangs do, etc.) See this Analysis of Seminar Day Panels for more information.

 Parents Overtly Excluded Despite repeated requests by parents to be involved, and concerns expressed by parents about last year’s similar “MLK Day,” which 40% of students did not attend, New Trier administration forged ahead and without parental input.
 In addition no mechanism exists for parents to sign off on a child’s involvement or panel discussion selection for the day, even though such mechanisms and requirements exist for courses, special projects within certain coursework, grade reports, field trips, etc.